phillycommunitywireless/phillycommunitywireless/content/en/airmonitor.md

 Philly Community Wireless has been working since 2023 to deploy [PurpleAir monitors](https://www2.purpleair.com/) on our public network.
 Since 2023, we have installed over a dozen air monitors in the North Philadelphia neighborhoods of Norris Square, Fairhill, and Kensington  at several install sites around our network to provide real-time air monitoring.

+PCW is uniquely positioned to install these devices in public and private locations near street-level, on a community wifi network with dedicated network monitoring to track the status of the air monitors and maintain their quality.
+By installing monitors across the surrounding area, we can measure air quality at a granular level, comparing air quality on streets and parks, gardens and rooftops.
+During the 2023 wildfire smoke events in the city and surrounding area, our air monitors registered drastic changes in air quality.

 ## Measuring Air Quality

 [Purple air monitors](https://www2.purpleair.com/) enable communities to engage in citizen science around pollution in their neighborhoods, helping folks understand: